Brooke Bloom: Career

 Her first on-screen appearance was a role as Grunge Girl in the episode "Team Play" of CBS's medical drama television series Chicago Hope.
-In 1999, she appeared in several guest starring television roles, including Buffy the Vampire Slayer, ER, Felicity, Popular and Wasteland.
+In 1999, she appeared in several guest-starring television roles, including Buffy the Vampire Slayer, ER, Felicity, Popular, and Wasteland.
 She portrayed Teenage Usher in the romantic comedy film Forever Lulu (2000).
-She has also appeared in films All the Boys Love Mandy Lane (2006), Over Her Dead Body (2008), He's Just Not That Into You (2009), Gabi on the Roof in July (2010) and Ceremony (2010).
-She portrayed Ronah in the dark drama film She's Lost Control (2014), written and directed by Anja Marquardt.
-Bloom won "Best Actress" award at the 2014 Thessaloniki International Film Festival for her performance in the film.
-Marc Adams of Screen International said that there's "much to admire in Marquardt’s control and precision as well as a well sustained lead performance by lead actress Brooke Bloom (...)
+She has also appeared in films All the Boys Love Mandy Lane (2006), Over Her Dead Body (2008), He's Just Not That Into You (2009), Gabi on the Roof in July (2010), and Ceremony (2010).
+Furthermore, she portrayed Ronah in the dark drama film She's Lost Control (2014), written and directed by Anja Marquardt.
+Bloom won the Best Actress award at the 2014 Thessaloniki International Film Festival for her performance in the film.
+Marc Adams of Screen International said that he found "much to admire in Marquardt’s control and precision as well as a well-sustained lead performance by lead actress Brooke Bloom (...)
 Brooke Bloom is impressive..."

 She portrayed Cynthia Wells in 16 episodes of the police procedural drama television series CSI: Miami.
-She also had roles in television series Jack & Bobby, Everwood, JAG, In Justice, Good Wife, In Plain Sight, Law & Order, Carpoolers, Person of Interest and The New Normal.
+She also had roles in television series Jack & Bobby, Everwood, JAG, In Justice, Good Wife, In Plain Sight, Law & Order, Carpoolers, Person of Interest, and The New Normal.
 In 2017, she played Rebecca Rogers in the Netflix series Gypsy.

-In 2015, Bloom won an Obie Award presented by the American Theatre Wing for her performance in the Off-Broadway play You Got Older written by Clare Barron.
+In 2015, Bloom won an Obie Award, presented by the American Theatre Wing, for her performance in the off-Broadway play You Got Older, written by Clare Barron.